-I let it sit for a while and then one day it hit me- I wanted to try for a unique take on jewelry storage.
-I sat down and drew out a plan for the jewelry frame on graph paper and then “sat” on it for a few days to think about if anyone would like it…
+I let it lay around for a while and then one day it hit me- I wanted to try for a unique take on jewelry storage.
+I drew out a plan for the jewelry frame on graph paper and then “sat” on it for a few days to think about if anyone would like it…

-One I decided maybe one person would think it was good, I went ahead and moved forward.
+One I decided maybe one person would think it was useful for jewelry display, I went ahead and moved forward.
 I measured the space in the back of the frame and used 1/2 inch PureBond plywood for the box.
-I love that they manufacture in North America and it’s formaldehyde-free (I paid for it out of my own pocket- I really do believe in this product).
+I love that they manufacture in North America and it’s formaldehyde-free.

 I knew I wanted ring holders and wanted to make them myself.
 I found a product at the big box store called backer rod that was perfect.
 It’s real purpose is to shove into large openings before you caulk so you don’t need as much caulk… it works wonderfully for ring holders as well when you combine it with a canvas drop cloth.